commercialhaskell/stack/doc/faq.md

     This is known to be a problem on Windows 7, but seems to be fixed on Windows 10.

 ## Setup-related

+??? question "Where is Stack installed?"

+    Command:

+    ~~~text
+    stack uninstall
+    ~~~

+    for information about where Stack is installed.

 ??? question "Can I change Stack's default temporary directory?"